North Carolina A&T State University: STEM Early College

+A&T Four Middle College

+The A&T Four Middle College at NC A&T State University is an all-boys high school program housed in Hodgin Hall.
+It has approximately 200 students and aims to offer young men a chance to boost to their self-esteem and an outlook toward a promising future.
+The school was started as a partnership between NC A&T and Guilford County Schools in 2003.
+The program allows students to take college classes while fulfilling their high school credits.

+Both high school programs are application-based and competitive.
+Both allow students to take full advantage of A&T's facilities.

 Notable alumni

 North Carolina A&T's alumni base is over 55,000 strong.
-These alumni have excelled in fields ranging from education, civic leadership, activism, to athletic; and spread the Aggie tradition throughout the nation such as Ronald McNair, former NASA Astronaut who perished on the ill-fated Space Shuttle Challenger explosion, graduated magna cum laude from the university with a degree in engineering physics in 1971.
-Some alumni are notable for being pioneers in their fields, such as Former Chief of the United States Army Nurse Corps Clara Leach Adams-Ender, who was the first woman to receive her master's degree in military arts and sciences from the U.S. Army Command and General Staff College and also the first African-American nurse corps officer to graduate from the United States Army War College.
+They include NASA astronaut Ronald McNair who graduated magna cum laude from the university with a degree in engineering physics in 1971, and perished on the ill-fated Space Shuttle Challenger explosion.
+Some alumni are notable for being pioneers in their fields, such as Former Chief of the United States Army Nurse Corps Clara Leach Adams-Ender, who was the first woman to receive her master's degree in military arts and sciences from the U.S. Army Command and General Staff College and also the first African American Nurse Corps officer to graduate from the United States Army War College.

 N.C.
-A&T alumni are well represented throughout higher education, from Simmons University President Lynn Perry Wooten to Prairie View A&M University President Tomika P. LeGrande.
+A&T alumni are well represented in higher education, from Simmons University president Lynn Perry Wooten to Prairie View A&M University president Tomika P. LeGrande.
 A&T itself is led by its first alumnus to serve in that role, Chancellor Harold L. Martin, Sr., who is the longest currently serving chancellor in the UNC System and the longest currently serving HBCU leader in America.

-N.C.
-A&T graduates have served in government on many levels including local, state, the United States Senate and United States House of Representatives, such as North Carolina House of Representatives member Alma Adams; retired politician Edolphus Towns, who represented the state of New York in the United States House of Representatives; Pennsylvania House of Representatives member Jake Wheatley; and former politician Jesse Jackson Jr., who represented the state of Illinois in the U.S. House of Representatives.
-Michael S. Regan is the first administrator of the Environmental Protection Agency to graduate from a HBCU and first African-American man to hold this role.
+Raheem Beyah is dean of the Georgia Institute of Technology College of Engineering, one of the nation's leading engineering schools.